NEW BOOKS • • • All of Sanora Babb's work is now in print!

 On the Dirty Plate Trail: Remembering the Dust Bowl Refugee Camps

-A vivid, firsthand account of the migrant labor camps in California in the 1930s from Sanora Babb's field notes and her sister Dorothy's photographs.
+A vivid, firsthand account of the FSA migrant labor camps in California in the 1930s from Sanora Babb's field notes and her sister Dorothy's photographs.
 Edited with an introduction and commentaries by Douglas Wixson.

-Writings on Sanora Babb
+Resources on Sanora Babb

 Regionalists on the Left: Radical Voices from the American West